Helping more people thrive within planetary boundaries

 In our discussions with stakeholders/raters, we hear and address allegations on certain topics.
 However, the scientific evidence we provide that supports our position on these areas is not always fully reflected in some rating agencies’ assessments.
 To promote further transparency with the public and investors, we include the following information to foster an objective evaluation.

-In 2018, following the latest EU restrictions on neonicotinoid insecticides, the rating agency ISS ESG Norm-based Research added a red flag to Bayer.
-This flag represents concerns about the compatibility of Bayer’s continued production and marketing of neonicotinoid insecticides with the environmental principles of UN Global Compact.
 The following report intends to reflect our responsible business action towards risk mitigation and tracking systems to guarantee the safe use of our neonicotinoid-based products.

 I: Bayer neonicotinoid risk management proposal (2009)